nextauthjs/next-auth-example/README.md

 cp example.env .env
 ```

+#### How to configure a database

+Using a database is needed to persist user accounts, but you can still use NextAuth.js for authentication without one.
+You can skip configuring a database and come back to it later if you want.

 When configuring your database you should also install an appropriate node_module.

-e.g.

 * **SQLite**